-As we look further into 2021, we expect that Hollywood Studios will continue to be a big draw for guests who are still looking to experience the newer attractions for their first time, and of course, frogs who just can't get enough (like us!).
+As we look further into 2021, there is no question Hollywood Studios will continue to be a big draw for guests who are still looking to experience the newer attractions for their first time, and of course, frogs who just can't get enough (like us!).
 So for those of you planning visits this spring and summer, now is definitely the time to purchase tickets and make your Park Pass if you haven't already!
-We know there will be even more demand after the opening of Star Wars: Galactic Starcruiser, the immersive Star Wars hotel, which is expected to open sometime in 2021.
+We know there will be even more demand after the opening of Star Wars: Galactic Starcruiser, the immersive Star Wars hotel, that is expected to open sometime in 2021.

 Getting into Disney's Hollywood Studios

 We mention this because, if the virtual queue is utilized at certain peak times, you'll want to try for a Boarding Group before you even arrive at the park!
 The virtual queue now opens at 7 a.m. each day, and guests can check for an available Boarding Group as long as each person in their party has valid admission and a Disney Park Pass for Hollywood Studios.
 (Note: You can only try joining a Boarding Group on the day of your visit — it cannot be made in advance.)
 This can be done in your Disney hotel room, or wherever else nearby you may be at that time (we successfully got a Boarding Group off-site about 20 miles away).
-As of Dec.
-20, the virtual queue will reopen at 1 p.m. as a second chance for anyone who didn't get a Boarding Group in the morning.
+The virtual queue reopens at 1 p.m. as a second chance for anyone who didn't get a Boarding Group in the morning.
 For this second distribution time, guests must be inside the park.

 Security check and park entrance's touchpoints were a breeze, and we passed through with minimal waits.
 Security is now using new touchless detectors that you simply walk through, and there are no finger scans at the touchpoints to minimize contact.